Any journey begins with a decision.

 Grandmothers have a hard time saying goodbye to grandkids, but this is a great way to get the grandkids to come to you.
 Give them a reason to come overseas, to visit you… teach them, expand their horizons.

-I’ve traveled my whole life; been to 45 countries.
-Shyla and I have been thinking about going overseas for 20 years.
+I’ve traveled my whole life… been to 45 countries.
+Shyla and I had been thinking about going overseas for 20 years.
 It was just a matter of timing.
 However, Panama wasn’t even on our list of possible destinations until we came here for the first time.
 As soon as we visited, the country took top spot for us.

 During one of those conference trips, our permanent residency came in.
 And it was then that Shyla made her decision.
 We weren’t just going to be official legal residents of Panama.
 We were moving to Panama!
 My job then was to get us down here.

 Moving To Panama, The Adventure Of A Lifetime

 From that point on, we were committed.
 We sold our house and bought two one-way tickets.
 We packed our household goods and furniture into a container.

 So we had no place to live and all our stuff on the way.
 The pressure was on.
 Our family thought we were crazy.

 We brought 11 suitcases with us.
 Yes, that took some maneuvering with the airline.
 Because we had no idea where we were going to end up or when, we wanted to have everything we could possibly need with us.

 We decided to stay in a hotel until we found more permanent digs, rather than in a short-term rental.
 Furnished short-term rentals can be hard to find in Panama City.
 Plus, we liked the idea of having the services of a hotel available to us—maid service, room service, etc.